d

 Statues

-After more than four years of fundraising and planning, Shelby County Lincoln Heritage hosted the dedication of life-sized bronze statues of Abraham Lincoln and Shelbyville attorney Anthony Thornton on August 8, 2009, the 153rd anniversary of their historic debate in Shelbyville.
+After more than four years of fundraising and planning, Shelby County Lincoln Heritage (SCLH) hosted the dedication of life-sized bronze statues of Abraham Lincoln and Shelbyville attorney Anthony Thornton on August 8, 2009, the 153rd anniversary of their historic debate in Shelbyville.